 Looking at London architecture, it seems to be dominated by Victorian, Georgian and post-war buildings more than any other style.
 While very sought-after by many of us today, Art Deco isn’t very widespread in London, and Art Nouveau even less so.
 The architectural trend for Gothic revival lasted a long time in Britain, kicking off in the 18th century and lasting through the Victorian period.
 However, in the late 19th century, Art Nouveau brought a much needed injection of light and colour into the gloomy Victorian architecture.
 Art Nouveau was a short-lived movement and admittedly wasn’t as popular in Britain as it was in continental Europe.

 When I was checking out the Sculpture In The City exhibition recently, I happened upon Bolton House in the City.
 Located on Cullum Street, just off Lime Street.
 Bolton House is a striking Art Nouveau building housing several shops and businesses, including Bolton’s Italian restaurant.
 The Art Nouveau design, which is blended with Moorish influences, stood out because it is so rare to see this style, especially in the City.
 The building features a stunning façade of blue and white faience, arched windows and elegant columns.
 The frieze above the first floor windows sports the typical Art Nouveau preference for nature with its foliage designs.
 The building was completed in 1907 – the year emblazoned above the door – just three years before Art Nouveau fell out of fashion.
 The architect was a Mr A. I. Selby, who I haven’t been able to find out much about.
 The shield is believed to be the heraldic device of Prior Bolton.
+By 1950, the building was home to The Navigators & General Insurance Company.
 The building was renovated in 1984, when two further storeys were added above.